 The West Coast of beautiful British Columbia is where I finally settled down, but I was born and raised in Ontario.
 My mother’s folks were from Scotland and England.
 My father’s mom was Irish, both sides.
 His dad was born to an Algonquin woman who lived in a village on Eagle Lake, not far from South River, Ontario.
 Most of the Algonquin in that village died of new diseases introduced by the newcomers.
-I don’t yet know if my great-grandmother was one of those.
 The few Algonquin that survived were moved to make way for two settler families.
 The Algonquin village is now the Mikisew Provincial Park.

 My dad’s father was Daniel Van Clieaf.
 His father emigrated from Belgium.
 Tracing my family tree back to Europe, I discovered it was quite rich with input from many other corners—as are most, I suspect.
 When people ask, I say my heritage is mixed, which hardly does it justice, but that’s a story for another time.